Python-David/vaultedb/docs/storage/storage.md

 Returns all stored documents as a list.

 ## File Format
-VaultDB files now use the following schema:
+vaultedb files now use the following schema:

 ```
 {